-The graph is based on the information calculated using an annual household income of R 4 800 annually.
-The households with the above income are generally considered poor in terms the definition from Department of Finance.
-The graph below depicts the status quo in the year 2001 and 2010, TCLM sat at a percentage of 46,80 in the year 2001 and at a percentage of 36,20 in 2010 which is a high figure in terms of the Millennium Goals aimed to be achieved in year 2015.
+The graph on the following page is based on the information calculated using an annual household income of R 4 800 annually.
+The households with the said income are generally considered poor in terms the definition from Department of Finance.
+The graph on the following page depicts the status quo in the year 2001 and 2010, TCLM sat at a percentage of 46,80 in the year 2001 and at a percentage of 36,20 in 2010 which is a high figure in terms of the Millennium Development Goals aimed to be achieved in the year 2015.
 Although there are a number of factors contributing to the poverty rate which some of them have already been discussed in the previous section.